automerge/automerge/automerge-wasm/README.md

   doc.free()
 ```

-Sets with a datatype and examples of all the supported datatypes.
+Sets with a data type and examples of all the supported data types.

 While int vs uint vs f64 matters little in javascript, Automerge is a cross platform library where these distinctions matter.